seojuice

 May 20, 2026 · 11 min read

 Yesterday Google said it was the biggest change to the search box in over 25 years.
 That part is true, and not for the reason most of the coverage is fixating on.
 The interesting thing is not the new model or the conversational interface or the agentic booking.
-The interesting thing is what the search box has become underneath all of that.
+It is what the search box has quietly become underneath all of that.

 It is no longer a query receiver.
-It is a task dispatcher.
+It's a task dispatcher.

-I have been reading the Google blog post and the AEO guide back to back for two days.
+I read the Google blog post and the AEO guide back to back for two days.
 The conclusion I keep arriving at is the opposite of the headlines.
+I might be wrong about the long arc (nobody has 2027 data) but the near-term reading feels solid.

 Side-by-side diagram comparing the old SEO funnel of query, ten blue links, click, read with the new task-dispatcher funnel of conversational input, AI Mode synthesis, generative UI layout, agent follow-up over time.